 “I see a ton of sweetspot plans, so I’m going to give that a try.
 It’s the one I’ve come across the most, so it has to be good, right?” added Chris.

 He’s right in one sense – sweetspot training plans are extremely popular, and understandably so during these uncertain times when many of us still don’t have any race targets on the calendar.
 But how much can we rely on this level of intensity to maintain and build our fitness?
-Let’s dig a little deeper to understand how you can use sweetspot training to get faster in 2021.
+Let’s dig a little deeper to understand how you can use sweetspot training to get faster.

-The first question is, why do I need to do sweetspot intervals?
 This intensity of training provides many of the adaptations that threshold intervals provide, but cause less fatigue and less stress on the body.
-Making fitness gains is always a balance between intensity and volume, and most athletes are able to do more volume at sweetspot than at threshold, simply because the stress is less and mentally it’s less forbidding.
+Making fitness gains is always a balance between intensity, volume and recovery, and most athletes are able to do more volume at sweetspot than at threshold, simply because the stress is less and mentally it’s less forbidding.

 The physiological gains made from sweetspot cycling are increased blood plasma volume, increased mitochondrial enzymes, increased lactate threshold, and increased glycogen storage.
 These are all very important ingredients for cycling success.
 However, your body adapts best to new stresses – you can’t just do the same thing all the time.
 This holds true for training in any zone; after a while, you need to change things up.